Guernsey Premier League 'perfect preparation' for European T20

-Nussbaumer's side, Mourant Ozannes, were the reigning champions, having won the first two GPL titles, but were knocked out last weekend after three successive defeats.
+Nussbaumer's side, Mourant Ozannes, were the reigning champions, having won the first two GPL titles, but were

 The event sees the best island cricketers play in franchise-style sides, similar to the Indian Premier League, with players from different club teams brought together for the event, which is being played over two weekends.

 The sides are each bolstered by a professional, with for the three sides this weekend.